 As we know, peanut butter’s texture is sticky and takes energy to swallow.
 A tablespoon may be considered too much because it can become a choking hazard when consumed in a large quantity.

 It can also contribute to obesity and negative symptoms such as diabetes, vomiting, or diarrhea.
-Veterinarians recommend feline parents that they should stay clear of peanut butter unless they are using it as a way to give their cats medication.
+Veterinarians recommend to feline parents that they steer clear of peanut butter unless they are using it as a way to give their cats medication.

 Now that you know cats can have peanut butter, does it mean they should?
-Peanut butter is a non-toxic food you can treat your cat to rarely.
+Peanut butter is a non-toxic food for cats, but it should be used sparingly as a treat.

-Nutritionally speaking, peanut butter does not have any added value to your cat’s diet.
-If you decide to give your cat peanut butter, it should be given on occasion and in small amounts.
+Nutritionally speaking, peanut butter does not add any value to your cat’s diet.
+If you decide to give your cat peanut butter, it should be given only occasionally and in small amounts.

 Can A Cat Be Allergic To Peanut Butter?